 Rates include a Mediterranean buffet breakfast.

-The hotel is closed from 29 October 2017 until the third week of April 2018.
+The hotel is closed from late October until the middle of April each year.

 At the hotel

-Spa, gym, gardens, DVD library, free WiFi throughout.
+Spa, beach club, gym, gardens, DVD library, free WiFi throughout.
 In rooms: flatscreen TV, minibar.

 Our favourite rooms